 A circulating pump is used when a system requires a circulating loop or there is a storage tank used in conjunction with the heater.
-Refer to the piping diagrams at rear of manual for electrical hookup information and install in accordance with the latest version of the National Electric Code NFPA 70 or Canadian Code CSAC22.1.
+Refer to the piping diagrams at rear of manual for electrical hookup information and install in accordance with the latest version of the National Electric Code ANSI/NFPA No. 70.

-All bronze circulators are recommended for used with commercial water heaters.
+Only all bronze circulators are used with commercial water heaters.